 On your wedding day you shouldn’t have a worry in the world, and you shouldn’t be the ones making sure things are running on time and everyone is where they need to be and doing what they need to be doing.
 And definitely shouldn’t be in charge of troubleshooting any issues that arise.
 And there will be some troubleshooting to do.
 No wedding is perfect.
 There are always little and sometimes bigger things that someone needs to take control of no matter how well your wedding is planned.

 But of course, you don’t get to have a relaxing and joyful day celebrating with friends and family without someone taking control on the day.
 You can get married.
 Or you can coordinate the day.
 You cannot do both.
 I’ve been around weddings for a really long time and I just know that these two things don’t go together.
 But if you’re still not sure.
-Here’s 6 things a Wedding Coordinator can help you with.
+Here’s six reasons to hire a Wedding Coordinator.

 A Wedding Coordinator usually steps in about a month out from your wedding and of course will be there on the day to oversee every detail and liaise with vendors.
 What this means for you is that you won’t be ‘working’ on your wedding day or needing to finalise the logistics in the weeks before.
 It can be tempting to manage it all yourself – you planned your wedding after-all.
 But this can lead to a lot of stress as you try to juggle getting yourselves personally ready for the day.
 And if you have friends and family traveling to be with you for your wedding, you’ll want to spend time with these people.